HomeEUR / TWD • Currency

 Previous close

 The euro is the official currency of 20 of the 27 member states of the European Union.
 This group of states is officially known as the euro area or, more commonly, the eurozone.
 The euro is divided into 100 euro cents.
 The currency is also used officially by the institutions of the European Union, by four European microstates that are not EU members, the British Overseas Territory of Akrotiri and Dhekelia, as well as unilaterally by Montenegro and Kosovo.
 Outside Europe, a number of special territories of EU members also use the euro as their currency.
-Additionally, over 200 million people worldwide use currencies pegged to the euro.
-The euro is the second-largest reserve currency as well as the second-most traded currency in the world after the United States dollar.
+The euro is used by 350 million people in Europe and additionally, over 200 million people worldwide use currencies pegged to the euro.
+It is the second-largest reserve currency as well as the second-most traded currency in the world after the United States dollar.
 As of December 2019, with more than €1.3 trillion in circulation, the euro has one of the highest combined values of banknotes and coins in circulation in the world.
 The name euro was officially adopted on 16 December 1995 in Madrid.
-The euro was introduced to world financial markets as an accounting currency on 1 January 1999, replacing the former European Currency Unit at a ratio of 1:1.
 Wikipedia

-The New Taiwan dollar is the official currency of the Republic of China.
+The New Taiwan dollar, or simply the Taiwan dollar, is the official currency of the Republic of China.
+Usually, the $ sign precedes the amount, but NT$ is used to distinguish from other currencies named dollar.
 The New Taiwan dollar has been the currency of the island of Taiwan since 1949, when it replaced the old Taiwan dollar, at a rate of 40,000 old dollars per one new dollar.
-The basic unit of the New Taiwan dollar is called a yuan and is subdivided into ten chiao, and into 100 fen or cents, although in practice both chiao and fen are never actually used.
+The base unit of the New Taiwan dollar is called a yuan, subdivided into ten chiao or 100 fen, although in practice neither chiao nor fen are used.
 There are a variety of alternative names for the units in Taiwan.
-The unit of the dollar is typically informally written with the simpler equivalent character as 元, except when writing it for legal transactions such as at the bank, when it has to be written as 圓.
+The unit of the dollar is typically informally written with the simpler equivalent character as 元, except when writing it for legal transactions such as at the bank, when it has to be written as the homophonous 圓.
 Colloquially, the currency unit is called both 元 and 塊 in Mandarin, 箍 in Hokkien, and 銀 in Hakka.
 The Central Bank of the Republic of China has issued the New Taiwan Dollar since 2000.
 Prior to 2000, the Bank of Taiwan issued banknotes as the de facto central bank between 1949 and 1961, and after 1961 continued to issue banknotes as a delegate of the central bank.
 Wikipedia

 Discover more